deleterium/SmartC/README.md

 ## Learning
 Visit [documentation page](./docs/) to start learning.

-## Donation
+## Support
 Did you like the project?
-Donate to S-DKVF-VE8K-KUXB-DELET.
+Consider be owner of one NFT keyword.
+The [smart contract](https://deleterium.github.io/SmartC/NFT/) is online at S-2Z65-L478-VKD4-386YY.
+More information [here](https://deleterium.info/NFT/).
+Or, buy me a coffe: S-DKVF-VE8K-KUXB-DELET.